Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: REVIEW OF MACHINE LEARNING APPLICATIONS FOR IoMT SECURITY

 In another study made by (Ahmad et al., 2018) in \cite{ahmad2018securing}, The authors proposed to secure the insulin pump against attacks that aim to alter the functioning of its system to deliver a lethal dosage of insulin to the patient.
 To address this issue, the authors propose using Long Short-Term Memory (LSTM), a DL algorithm, to define a threshold value for the insulin dosage delivered to the patient.
 If the insulin dosage value exceeds the threshold value, the system calls the patient to perform a gesture by raising the thumb or spanking it down, which is captured by a gesture sensor.
-The authors propose to use a gesture sensor because they assume that the patient can feel and judge the significant change or not of insulin in their body through symptoms like nervousness, trembling, and weakness.
+The authors propose to use a gesture sensor because they assume that the patient can feel and judge the significant change of insulin in their body through symptoms like nervousness, trembling, and weakness.
 Therefore, depending on these symptoms and the dose of insulin to be administered, the patient can accept the insulin dose by raising the thumb or refusing it by lowering it.
 To test their solution, the authors used a dataset containing log files generated by the insulin pumps system over the last three months to train and test the LSTM and determine a threshold value.

-Other researchers made by (Rathore et al., 2017) in \cite{rathore2017dlrt} proposed to detect fake glucose measurements in the whole framework that uses the insulin pump, which is composed of a continuous glucose monitoring system, a sensor, a transmitter, an insulin pump, a remote control and a one touch meter.
-For this purpose, the authors used the Multi-Layer Perceptron (MLP), a DL algorithm, to classify glucose measurements in blood as genuine or fake.
-The authors used the Pima Indians Diabetes dataset \cite{VincentSigillito1990}.
-After performing the different tests, the authors obtained 93.98\% of accuracy.
-The authors also studied the reliability of their system using NB.
-They obtained the result of 90\% success rate because the whole insulin pump framework is secured against erroneous blood glucose measurements due to the deployment of their model on a chip using Field Programmable Gate Arrays (FPGA) that can be integrated into any equipment deployed in the insulin pump framework.
+In a study conducted by (Rathore et al., 2017) in \cite{rathore2017dlrt}, the authors proposed a solution for detecting fake glucose measurements in the entire insulin pump framework, which comprises a continuous glucose monitoring system, a sensor, a transmitter, an insulin pump, a remote control, and a one-touch meter.
+The authors proposed a solution that uses the Multi-Layer Perceptron (MLP), a DL algorithm, to classify glucose measurements in the blood as genuine or fake.
+To evaluate the effectiveness of their solution, the authors used the Pima Indians Diabetes dataset \cite{VincentSigillito1990} and achieved 93.98\% of accuracy.
+Furthermore, the authors employed the NB algorithm to test the reliability of their system and obtained a success rate of 90\%.
+According to the authors, this high success rate is due to the deployment of their model on a chip using Field Programmable Gate Arrays (FPGA), which can be integrated into any equipment used in the insulin pump framework, thereby securing it against erroneous blood glucose measurements.

 So far, the methods used to secure the insulin pump system are based on supervised learning methods.
 However, the study conducted by (Shobana, 2022) in \cite{shobana2022towards} proposed using an IDS based on unsupervised ML to secure the insulin pump injection against four generated attacks: Long Resume, Single Acute Overdose, Underdose, and Chronic Overdose.
 For this purpose, the authors proposed using a deep autoencoder and a DL algorithm to classify the logs generated within the medical equipment.
 To test and evaluate their solution, they applied their method to the Diabetes Data Set \cite{UMLRDDS2022}.
 They measured the model's performance in terms of accuracy, precision, F1-measure, and recall.
 The results obtained exceed other traditional ML methods and previous work.